Explore Claremont Bush Walk: Discover Native Bush Near Timaru

-- The circular track features a medium to steep climb, surrounded by diverse native vegetation such as kahikatea and kowhai.
+• Experience a circular track with a steep climb, surrounded by native vegetation including kahikatea and kowhai trees.

-- Birdwatching opportunities abound, with sightings of bellbirds, fantails, and native pigeons (Kereru) in their natural habitat.
+• Enjoy birdwatching opportunities with sightings of bellbirds, fantails, and other native species in their natural habitat.

-- Community-driven conservation efforts focus on habitat protection, ensuring a serene environment for wildlife and preserving local heritage.
+• Community-driven conservation efforts focus on protecting habitats, ensuring a peaceful environment for wildlife and visitors alike.

 Location and Access